ari1337an/tensorify/src/PROJECT_STRUCTURE.md

   - `_components/` - Contains all enterprise-specific components organized by feature area.
     - `layout/` - Components defining the application layout structure and shell.
       - `AppWrapper.tsx` - Top-level component that wraps the app with providers (Auth, Query, etc).
-      - `AppLayout.tsx` - Handles the main layout with sidebar, animations, and user state sync.
+      - `AppLayout.tsx` - Handles the main layout with sidebar, animations, and responsive behavior.
       - `MainContent.tsx` - Renders navbar and main content area with proper flex layout.
       - `index.ts` - Export file for layout components to facilitate clean imports.
     - `navbar/` - Components for the top application navigation bar.